skx/dotfiles/.emacs.d/init.md

 As noted if we want to cause a package to be installed via `straight.el` we need to add `:straight t` to the `(use-package ..)` invocation.

+* Most of the packages we use are already included within this repository.
+* However there are a couple that we load externally.

-To be more explicit we'll use a little macro here to do that for us:
+To be explicit we'll use a little macro here to configure things for us:

 ```lisp
 (defmacro use-package-straight (name &rest args)